Workshop Series 2025-26

 5 November- Aquinas on Evil Law

-Author: Dr Anna Lukina (LSE)
+Author: Anna Lukina (LSE)

 Discussant: David Prendergast (TCD)